 - Confirm the issued share capital stated in the Company's accounts are consistent with the annual returns. - Be wary of a Company that submits accounts shortly after its financial year end or a dormant company suddenly becoming active. - Be wary of Companies filing above and beyond its filing requirements.
-Remember a 'small company' is required to submit abbreviated accounts to Companies House and 'micro-entities' are required to submit simpler accounts that meet minimum statutory requirements.
+Remember a 'small company' is required to submit abbreviated accounts to Companies House and 'microentities' are required to submit simpler accounts that meet minimum statutory requirements.

 - Compare accounts to other Companies within the same industry and be wary of Companies that have filed accounts which appear 'too good to be true'.
-If the accounts are audited, check if they're registered using http://auditregister.org. uk/Forms/Default.aspx - Conflicting trade sectors eg. Companies House states 'wholesale of food + beverages', but their website/status report states manufacture of metal - Check the Directors do not have any association to failed companies or high volume of newly incorporated companies as this can be a warning sign - Frequent or sudden change/s in shareholders/directors or registered office can also be a warning sign
+If the accounts are audited, check if they're registered using auditregister. org. - Conflicting trade sectors e.g. Companies House states 'wholesale of food + beverages', but their website/status report states manufacture of metal. - Check the Directors do not have any association to failed companies or high volume of newly incorporated companies as this can be a warning sign. - Frequent or sudden change/s in shareholders/ directors or registered office can also be a warning sign.